a production

 Overview

 The Minimalism set was developed in the midst of Punk's early stirrings.
 History tends to portray Punk as yet another youthful, energetic, radical social phenomenon - endlessly remembered by withered 'I-was-there' media hustlers - but it was just as restrictive, jingoistic, dogmatic and anti-intellectual as everything it claimed to destroy and debunk.
 Its saving grace was its connection to performance art and a pretentious flaunting of politicised thought.
 In such an environment, Philip envisioned his take on Minimalist music as perfectly not fitting in to the dominant 3-chord brigade of wild-youth expressionism.
 The key influence - as with all → ↑ → projects - was the ideas of Marcel Duchamp and Andy Warhol.
 The Minimalism project is best viewed as Duchamp writing distilled slivers of pop music, with the resulting compositions performed by 4 clones of Andy Warhol.
 Repetition, anti-humanism, insularity and dilettantism governed all.
+Ralph's fog-horning sax reduced Jazz to bitumen; the two woodgrained MiniKorg-700s applied the thinest of Electronic veneers; and the guitar purchased from K-Mart framed inepitude in musicianship.
 For Philip in particular, the most entertaining recourse to radicalism was to be as normal and nothing as possible.

 Anthony Montemurro, Ralph Traviato, Alan Gaunt & Philip Brophy - White House Café, Melbourne © 1978